microsoft/weblogic-on-azure/coherence/README.md

    * On the final screen, click Create.
 * It will take some time for the WebLogic cluster to properly deploy (could be up to an hour).
 Once the deployment completes, in the portal go to 'All resources'.
 * Find and click on adminVM.
 Copy the DNS name for the admin server.
 You should be able to log onto http://`<admin server DNS name>`:7001/console successfully using the credentials above.
 If you are not able to log in, you must troubleshoot and resolve the reason why before continuing.
 * In the portal go to 'All resources'.
-Find and click on myAppGateway.
-Copy the DNS name for the Application Gateway as `<app gateway DNS>`.
-* In the portal go to 'All resources'.
 Find and click on wls-nsg.
 In the Overview page, find `WebLogicManagedChannelPortsDenied` under the Inbound Security Rules, click on it.
 In the pop window, select `Allow` for Action and click `Save`, wait for the update to be completed.
 This will open portal 8501 which we will use later.

 ## Setting Up WebLogic in Eclipse